xebialabs-community/xld-tibcobw-plugin/README.md

 ## Types ##

 + SharePoint Solution.
   * `artifact`: specify the solution file to be deployed.

+# TODO #

+* Implement configure queue (instead of using EmsScript)
+* Implement configure topic (instead of using EmsScript)
+* Implement configure queue factory (instead of using EmsScript)